Microsoft Power Automate vs Zapier

 Choose Microsoft Power Automate if your organization uses Microsoft 365 and needs enterprise security, compliance, and scalability; choose Zapier if you prioritize ease of use, broad third-party app coverage, and quick setup across non-Microsoft tools.
 Power Automate offers better value for Microsoft-centric enterprises, while Zapier provides superior accessibility for general business users automating across diverse applications.

-Try Microsoft Power Automate
+Which is better, Microsoft Power Automate or Zapier?